 These are the months when most people do all of their taxes for the year, but household employment taxes are a little different.
 If you hired a caregiver in the past year and didn't withhold taxes from them or pay any employer taxes yet, you've missed several deadlines.
 But don't panic.

 "The worst thing you can do is ignore your taxes or quickly give your employee a 1099," says Tom Breedlove, Sr. Director of Care.com HomePay.
 "Neither option is a legal solution and will actually make things worse."

 Heres what you need to do right now:

-Before you can file anything, you need two numbers that identify you as an employer: a federal employer identification number (FEIN) and a state employer identification number (EIN).
+Before you can file anything, you need two numbers that identify you as a household employer: a federal employer identification number (FEIN) and a state employer identification number (EIN).
 You can apply for an IRS-issued FEIN online and receive a number instantly.
-And you can apply online for a state-issued EIN through your states department of revenue or department of labor -- but you dont receive the number right away.
-You can use this list to access your state's websites.
+And you can apply online for a state-issued EIN through your state's department of revenue or department of labor -- but you don't receive the number right away.
+You can use this list to access the government agency website for your state.

 Your state will also assign a state unemployment insurance tax number (SUIN) and an unemployment insurance tax rate, which you'll need to calculate your unemployment insurance tax liability.
 All new household employers are assigned a standard rate, which can be obtained by calling your state tax agency or visiting their website.